-4 gang members plead guilty in May shooting of family; 1 still sought
+4 gang members plead guilty in family attack; 1 sought

 Four members of the Vice Lords Detroit street gang pleaded guilty to charges in the shootings of four members of a local family, federal officials said Thursday.